How to Choose Your Fins

 Again try and look for quality and durability over the colour and look.

 If you are an ex rugby player and hail from the Free state (in other words a very large fellow)

-Flutter fins consist of flap fins or split fins.
-Split fins are not great in a current.
+Flutter fins consist of flap fins or split fins and they are normally made of a heavy duty rubber as opposed to plastic.
+The Split fins are not great in a current.

 These fins feel very soft but work really well and are very fast.

 The down side is they tend to be heavy for traveling and it hard to kick up to get a boat.

 Open Heel Fins are the preferred way of diving because you have the protection of Booties on your feet.
 They also tend to last longer and are slightly more rugged and less prone to sun damage.
 They come in general sizes, namely XS, S, M, L and XL.

 Closed heel fins, however, will fit the foot better as they are made according to actual shoe sizes….They are usually slightly cheaper than the Open Heel Fins when you take into consideration that you do not need to purchase booties.
 Unfortunately, the foot pockets do perish.

 These are simple fins with a blade and no other “feature” They are generally cheap and do the job.
 They are hard on your feet when swimming fast but they are rugged and durable.

 They have a blade made with hard plastic, with a rubber section that cups the water.
 Though, softer than the Paddle Fins, the plastic around the foot pocket makes the fin relatively stiff.